MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

    ![Add Store Image field](media/store-add-field-image.PNG "Add Store Image field")

 3. When you’re done, tap the check mark in the upper-right corner of the page.

     On the **Stores** page, you’ll see your new store in the Stores list.
 The Stores list shows at a glance the name of the store, how many gateways are set up for the store, and the store location.

     ![Stores list](media/stores-list.PNG "Stores list")

+If this is the first store you're creating, the next step is to learn how to [pair a gateway](mobile-app-pair-gateway.md) so you can add cameras and camera skill zones.

  ## Get more information about a store